PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 PySimpleGUIWeb enables you to run your PySimpleGUI programs in your web browser.
 It utilizes a package called Remi to achieve this amazing package.

-At the moment (22-Jan-2019) the port has barely begun but it's far enough along to see that it's going to work.
-The Text, Input Text and Button elements are "functional".
-You can run simple PySimpleGUI programs and they actually WORK correctly.
+At the moment (Jan 26 2019) these elements are operational:
+* Text
+* Single line text input
+* Multiline Input
+* Multiline Output
+* Listbox
+* Combobox
+* Checkbox
+* Slider
+* Spinner (numbers only...hardcoded to 0 to 100)

-## Engineering Pre-Release   Version 0.2.0
+## Engineering Pre-Release   Version 0.4.0

  [Announcements of Latest Developments](https://github.com/MikeTheWatchGuy/PySimpleGUI/issues/142)